Killing of Jean Charles de Menezes: Music

 "Hollow Point", from the album Handmade Life, a song about the shooting of Jean Charles de Menezes, was written by the English folk musician, songwriter and composer Chris Wood.
 "Hollow Point" won Song of the Year at the 2011 BBC Radio 2 Folk Awards, where Wood also won Folk Singer of the Year.

 "Viisi laukausta päähän", from the album "uudet kymmenen käskyä(2006)", a song about the shooting of Jean Charles de Menezes, written by a Finnish metal band "Stam1na" The song's direct English translation means: "Five shots to the head".

 Guillemots named one of their first singles "Trains to Brazil" in reference to the shooting.

 During his The Wall Live concert series of 2010–2013, Roger Waters added an acoustic coda to "Another Brick in the Wall (Part 2)" with additional lyrics in honour of Menezes.
 A performance of the song was recorded and released in Roger Waters: The Wall, the live album and concert film, and called "The Ballad of Jean Charles de Menezes".
 During the show, an animation is projected onto the wall showing a silhouette of an underground train pulling into a station, The train comes to a stop, and the vocal narrative at the end of "Another Brick in the Wall (Part 2)" finishes with the line "stand still laddie", shots are heard and flashes of light seen in one carriage.
 The projection on the main circular screen then changes to a photo of Jean Charles de Menezes for the additional coda to the song.

 Art

 Since 2010, outside Stockwell Tube station, there has been a mosaic mural of Jean Charles de Menezes.
 Beneath de Menezes' smiling face is a single word in stark white capitals: "INNOCENT".

+Poetry

+"Stockwell Station," a short poem depicting people at Stockwell in the aftermath of the killing of Menezes, was written by Canadian poet Robin Durnford and published in the poetry collection A Lovely Gutting (McGill–Queen's University Press, 2012).

+"The death of Jean Charles de Menezes," a poem recreating the moments leading to the killing of Menezes and questioning the right to represent his death, was written by Latinx poet Carlos A. Pittella and published by Frontier Poetry on April 11, 2023.
+The poem was awarded the 2022 Frontier Poetry Global Poetry Prize for the region of Europe, selected by judge Aria Aber, who commented on the piece: "The speaker moves swiftly, possessed by a kind of duende, lapping me up like debris in the eye of a hurricane.
+The addendum's lyric reckoning adds a texture of tenderness to the impossible condition of exile and state-sanctioned violence."